Who am I?

 My typical client

 My typical client is a small firm with 5-100 staff.
+They are frequently fintechs (but not always).

 - Hopeful that a regulator, board member, client or prospect doesn’t ask too many searching questions about their cybersecurity defences.